Robert Shaw: Personal life

 For the last seven years of his life, Shaw lived at Drimbawn House in Tourmakeady, County Mayo, Ireland.
 Like his father, Shaw was an alcoholic for most of his life.

+Shaw referred to himself as a socialist during the 1976 Cork International Film Festival.
+"I started as a militant socialist, and I couldn't even now vote Tory under pain of death," he elaborated in an interview later the same year, adding that "I still think I am a socialist in a way."

 Death

 Shaw died in Ireland at the age of 51 from a heart attack on 28 August 1978, while driving from Castlebar, County Mayo, to his home in Tourmakeady.
-He suddenly became ill, stopped the car, stepped out, then collapsed and died on the roadside.
-He was accompanied by his wife Virginia and his son Thomas at the time.
-He was rushed to Castlebar General Hospital, where he was pronounced dead.
+He was accompanied by his wife and his son.
+He suddenly became ill, stopped the car, stepped out, then collapsed and lost consciousness on the roadside.
+He was taken to Castlebar General Hospital, where he was pronounced dead.
 He had just completed acting in the film Avalanche Express.
 His body was cremated and his ashes scattered near his home in Tourmakeady.
-A stone memorial to him was unveiled there in his honour in August 2008.
+A stone memorial to him was unveiled there in his honour in August 2008, three decades after his death.
+The Irish language inscription is a common prayer for the dead: May his soul be on the right hand side of God.

 Tributes

 Shaw has a Wetherspoons pub named after him in his birthplace of Westhoughton.

 Villain Sebastian Shaw from the X-Men comics is named and modelled after Shaw.